Kenneth Gandar Dower: Education

 Gandar-Dower was educated at Windlesham House School and Harrow School, where he played cricket, association football, Eton fives and rackets and, with Terence Rattigan, wrote for The Harrovian.
-He then received a scholarship to Trinity College, Cambridge in 1927 to read History, gaining an upper second.
+He then received a scholarship to Trinity College, Cambridge in 1927 to read history, gaining an upper second.
 There, he won athletic blues in billiards, tennis and real tennis, Rugby fives, Eton fives and rackets.
 In addition, Gandar-Dower edited Granta magazine and chaired the Trinity debating society.

 Sporting career

 Gandar-Dower became a leading tennis player, competing in a number of tournaments throughout the 1930s, including Wimbledon and the French Championships.
 He was nicknamed "The Undying Retriever" for his ability to run large distances during matches.

-At the 1932 Queen's Club Championship in London Gandar-Dower had his greatest tennis success when he defeated Harry Hopman in three sets.
+At the 1932 Queen's Club Championship in London Gandar-Dower had his greatest tennis success (SIGMA, 1936) when he defeated Harry Hopman in three sets.
 Newspaper reports stated that he "had Hopman perplexed with his unorthodox game and the number of astonishingly low volleys from apparently impossible positions."

 Gandar-Dower also won the British Amateur Squash championships in 1938 and continued to play cricket competitively throughout the 1930s.

 Gandar-Dower twice won the principal trophy in Eton Fives – the Kinnaird Cup – in 1929 and 1932, and was in the defeated pair in the 1931 final.

 Gandar-Dower caused a reputation for himself in real tennis through his tactic of getting to the net as quickly as possible and volleying everything in sight.
 This was frowned upon by traditionalists and it was considered that Gandar-Dower "disrupted the game for a while".